Revolving vs Non-Revolving Credit: Key Differences

 Understanding Revolving Credit and How It Works

 Revolving credit is a type of credit that you can access over an extended period of time.
-As mentioned, how a credit card works is one example of revolving credit — you’re given a maximum credit limit, and as long as your outstanding balance remains below that limit, you can continue to use the card.
+As mentioned, the way a credit card works is one example of revolving credit — you’re given a maximum credit limit, and as long as your outstanding balance remains below that limit, you can continue to use the card.
 As you pay down your balance, the amount of your revolving credit that you can use increases.

 Another example is a personal line of credit.
 It works similarly to a credit card, with a maximum credit limit and a minimum payment required each month, but there is no physical card included.
 Instead, you can access the funds with a check, a transfer, or at an ATM.
 A popular line of credit option is a home equity line of credit (HELOC).
 In this case, the home serves as collateral, though not all lines of credit are secured.